Joaquin Castro

 Joaquin Castro (born September 16, 1974) is an American lawyer and Democratic politician who has represented Texas's 20th congressional district in the United States House of Representatives since 2013.
-The district includes just over half of his native San Antonio, as well as some of its nearby suburbs.
+The district includes just over half of his native San Antonio.
+He currently serves on the United States House Committee on Foreign Affairs and the United States House Permanent Select Committee on Intelligence.

 From 2003 to 2013, Castro represented the 125th district in the Texas House of Representatives.
 While in the state legislature, he served as vice-chair of the Higher Education Committee and was a member of the Judiciary & Civil Jurisprudence Committee.
 He also previously served on other committees, such as County Affairs, Border & International Affairs, and Juvenile Justice & Family Issues.

 Joaquin served as campaign chair for his identical twin brother, Julian Castro, during his 2020 presidential campaign.

+The Center for Effective Lawmaking, at Vanderbilt University and the University of Virginia, ranked him as the most effective House Democrat in the 119th Congress (2023–25).

 Early life, education, and early career

-Castro was born and raised in San Antonio and attended Thomas Jefferson High School.
+Castro was born and raised in San Antonio and attended Thomas Jefferson High School (San Antonio, TX).
+He was born a minute after his twin brother Julian.
 He has said that his interest in public service developed at a young age from watching his parents' involvement in political campaigns and civic causes.
 His father, Jessie Guzman, is a retired mathematics teacher from the Edgewood Independent School District on San Antonio's west side, and his mother, Marie "Rosie" Castro, is a community activist.
 Jessie and Rosie never married.
 Castro's mother named him after Rodolfo Gonzales's poem I Am Joaquin.
 He graduated with honors from Stanford University with a Bachelor of Arts in political science and communications and earned a Juris Doctor with his twin brother at Harvard Law School.
 After law school, the brothers both worked for the law firm Akin Gump Strauss Hauer & Feld before starting their own firm in 2005.

-Castro has worked in public education, health care, and the juvenile justice system.
-He is a member of the National College Advising Corps, St. Mary's University Mission and Identity Taskforce, St. Philip's College President's Advisory Board, and Texas Family Impact Seminar.

 Texas House of Representatives

 Elections

 Castro ran for Texas's 125th House district seat in 2002.
-In the Democratic primary, he defeated incumbent Representative Arthur Reyna, 64% to 36%.
+In the Democratic primary, he defeated incumbent representative Arthur Reyna, 64% to 36%.
 In the general election, he defeated Republican nominee Nelson Balido, 60% to 40%.
 He was 28 at the time of his election.
 In 2004, he was reelected unopposed.
 In 2006, he was reelected to a third term, defeating Balido, 58% to 38%.
 In 2008, he was reelected to a fourth term unopposed.
 In 2010, he was reelected to a fifth term, defeating Libertarian Jeffrey Blunt, 78% to 22%.